Inqsane/VatsimConnect/README.md

 3. Restart **vPilot** once so the plugin loads
 4. Install the Android APK on your phone and pair with the one-time code

 Prefer to inspect source before running anything?
-Use **https://github.com/Inqsane/VatsimConnect/**
+Use **https://github.com/Inqsane/VatsimConnect/** and download the source code/look at it in Github Web.

 Make sure your APK / Play Store build matches your Windows build please don’t mix a website EXE with a random GitHub APK from another version.